RobertParesi/MonarchMoneyTrendReport/FAQ.md

 ![Settings](/images/MM_SettingsDeveloper.png)

 ## About Monarch Money Tweaks Extension
-> Safety, Security and Transparency of this extension
+> Safety, Security and Transparency of this extension:

 **Monarch Money Tweaks** is a 100% raw JavaScript program and open-source.